Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Introduction

-In the many-body regime (i.e., for many interacting degrees of freedom), the work distribution broadens linearly with system size, which demands an exponentially large number of measurements in order to estimate the left-hand-side of Eq.~\eqref{eq:Jarzynski}.
+In the many-body regime (i.e., for many interacting degrees of freedom), the work distribution broadens with the square root of the system size~\cite{rigol2008thermalization}, which requires an exponentially large number of projective measurements in order to estimate the left-hand-side of Eq.~\eqref{eq:Jarzynski}.
 Moreover, for quantum systems, further challenges arise: First, work fluctuations are not a measurable observable in quantum mechanics \cite{Talkner2007Fluctuation}.
-Hence, testing the quantum Jarzynski equality presumes the ability to measure in the energy eigenbasis, which requires a complete control over the quantum many-body system; this is particularly difficult in practice since many-body eigenstates are typically volume-law entangled in real space.
-Second, preparing a quantum many-body system in a close-to-perfect thermal state is quite demanding, and often comes with a substantial overhead of resource costs~\cite{Poulin2009Sampling,White2009Minimally}.
-For these and related reasons, the quantum many-body regime remained beyond the scope of previous works.
+Hence, testing the quantum Jarzynski equality presumes the ability to measure in the energy eigenbasis.
+This is notoriously difficult in practice since many-body energy eigenstates are typically volume-law entangled in real space.
+Second, preparing a quantum many-body system in a close-to-perfect thermal state can be demanding, and often comes with a substantial overhead of resource costs~\cite{Poulin2009Sampling,White2009Minimally}.
+For these and related reasons, the quantum many-body regime provides formidable challenges.

+In the present study, we use classical presampling or mid-circuit measurements to prepare thermal ensembles.
+In particular, mid-circuit measurements allow us to prepare a thermal ensemble of the transverse field Ising model~\cite{CerveraLierta2018exactisingmodel} for up to $L=16$ qubits.
+In contrast to many common approaches~\cite{Wu2019Variational,Poulin2009Sampling,White2009Minimally,Zhu2020Generation,Riera2012Thermalization}, this enables us to prepare the thermal initial state of the transverse field Ising model without the overhead of using ancilla qubits.
+This innovation allows us to reach system sizes one order of magnitude larger compared to previous studies, which opens the possibility of using the Jarzynski equality as a benchmark for many-body quantum devices.

-Here, we overcome the aforementioned limitations and push the capabilities of quantum simulation beyond the present-day state-of-the-art.
-In a simulation on digital quantum computers, we verify Jarzynski's equality for up to $L=16$ qubits in a system of strongly interacting spins governed by the transverse field Ising model and subject to a nonequilibrium protocol.
-Unlike earlier experiments~\cite{Bartalhao2014Experimental,an2015experimental,bassman2021computing,smith2018verification}, we do not use a parametric quench, but a protocol of random entangling gates instead.
-We further demonstrate the validy of the quantum Crooks relation~\cite{Crooks1999Entropy} for $L=8$ qubits---an infinitesimal version of Jarzynski's equality---which, due to its higher computational demand in the quantum regime, had hitherto only been tested for a single two-level system~\cite{Bartalhao2014Experimental,Batalhao2015Irreversibility}.
+In a simulation on digital quantum computers, we test Jarzynski's equality for up to $L=16$ qubits in a system of strongly interacting spins subject to a nonequilibrium protocol.
+We also analyze the quantum Crooks relation~\cite{Crooks1999Entropy} [cf.~Eq.~\eqref{Crooks element log}] for $L=8$ qubits -- an infinitesimal version of Jarzynski's equality -- which had hitherto only been tested for a single two-level system~\cite{Bartalhao2014Experimental,Batalhao2015Irreversibility}.
+Unlike earlier experiments~\cite{Bartalhao2014Experimental,an2015experimental,bassman2021computing,smith2018verification}, we do not use a parametric quench, but a protocol of random entangling gates.